Trying to Get Ahead of the Next Downturn? Official Recession Announcements Won’t Help

 The problem with this approach is that capital markets are the leading indicator (since the prices of financial securities incorporate, or discount, expectations about the future into current valuations).
-By the time the National Bureau of Economic Research (NBER) declares the economy to be in recession (based on incoming economic data), markets are likely to be well off their peak already.
+By the time the National Bureau of Economic Research (NBER) declares the economy to be in recession (based on incoming economic data), markets are likely to be well off their peak already (consider the US stock market is already down 20% from its recent high).

 To illustrate, the chart below shows recession start/end dates, recession announcement dates, and the performance of the U.S. stock market from 2007 – 2013: